pljson/pljson/README.md

 2. remove the need to call the 'to_json_value()' method
 3. optionally use many new helpful methods for easier coding

-Both PLJSON version 3 and version 2 will be maintained together for quite a long time and there will be effort that there is as much common code as possible between the two versions but new features and improvements will be delivered first to version 3.
+Both PL/JSON version 3 and version 2 will be maintained together for quite a long time and there will be effort that there is as much common code as possible between the two versions but new features and improvements will be delivered first to version 3.